Tamschi/mirror-mask/README.md

 ## Versioning

-`clack` strictly follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) with the following exceptions:
+`mirror-mask` strictly follows [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) with the following exceptions:

 - The minor version will not reset to 0 on major version changes (except for v1).
 Consider it the global feature level.